Squal38/sales-tracking-gtm-template/README.md

 ## <a name="config"></a>Configuring your tag

-1. Download the the .zip of this repository and extract (unzip) the archive
+1. On the `Templates` tab, click on the button `Search Gallery` of the block `Tag Templates`
-1. Create a new template in Google Tag Manager and import the template.tpl file from the zip using the overflow menu at the top right
+1. Search for the Kelkoo Group Sales Tracking Tag, select it, and in the `Template Details` click to the button `Add to workspace`
 1. Add a new tag, search for the Kelkoo Group Sales Tracking Tag custom template and select it
 1. Select the "all page view" trigger for the tag
 1. Save the tag